gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **15w42a - 15w41b**
 - Downgrading a frost walker enchanted book to this version allows you to add a depth strider book to it via an anvil.
 These enchantments are usually mutually exclusive, thus allowing for a discontinued enchanted book combination.

+**15w42a**
+- Mending and Infinity can be added to a bow and an enchanted book
+- Adding Blaze powder to a Brewing Stand will set the fuel higher than in newer versions
+- Mending and Frost Walker Librarian Trades in this version are cheaper than in newer versions
+- Currently renaming any item adds the repair cost 0 tag, which will not be added to renamed items in future versions

+**15w43a**
+- Added loot tables to all chests that generate in structures.
+Currently blacksmith chests in villages generate with the loot table of minecraft:chests/village_blacksmith, which will be discontinued in future versions.

+**15w44a**
+- By placing an end crystal in the center of the exit end portal when attempting to resummon the ender dragon, there is a small chance bedrock will drop as an item, allowing it to be obtained.

+**1.9 Prerelease 1 - 16w07b**
+- By downgrading a shield from the previous version, negative durability shields can be created.
+This works by taking at least two shields in the previous version, and getting the durability lower than roughly 140 at least.
+The lower the durability, the easier to combine.
+Once these low durability shields are obtained, they can be downgraded to this version and combined in a crafting table.
+This will make the shields receive a lower durability, and can consistently be combined to as low as roughly -32400 durability.
+Anything lower than roughly -160 durability will remain negative when updated.

+**1.9 Prerelease 1**
+- Written books can be stored in unloaded chunks in this version until 1.13-pre3.
+This will allow for a different variant of a no nbt data written book with an empty tag.
+This empty tag will be removed in future versions making this a temporary discontinued variant that will convert to a no nbt written book.

+**1.RV- Prerelease 1**
+- USB Charger Blocks function as redstone blocks, and emit a signal.
+In block form they will later convert to glazed black terracotta, allowing for glazed black terracotta to emit a redstone signal.

+**16w20a**
+- Endermen can spawn in the nether and can pick up netherack.
+In the future Endermen aren't able to pick up netherack

+**16w21a**
+- Dispensers can equip shields onto entities, including armor stands.

+**1.10.2**
+- Spawner minecarts can be moved into various chunks and kept unloaded until 1.13-pre2 or later, and then will be capable of regenerating chunks when loaded

+**16w32b**
+- When a villager is generated, the tier one trades can be from an invalid profession and career.
+The career can also be set too high, causing only tier one trades to be added.
+Also, this allows for villagers to receive no trades, which is unobtainable until they are forced to get trades in future versions.
+This allows for a large variety of discontinued villagers
+- Since villagers can receive invalid tier one trades, this also allows nitwits to receive tier one trades.
+Nitwits can normally not receive any trades, allowing for unobtainable nitwits.

+**16w38a**
+- The uncraftable potion is now the base potion when there are no nbt tags on a potion.
+By shift clicking overstacked potions into an enchantment table, an uncraftable potion can be obtained
+- The uncraftable tipped arrow is now the base tipped arrow when there are no nbt tags on the tipped arrow.
+By shift clicking stacked tipped arrows into an enchantment table, an uncraftable tipped arrow can be obtained, which will be discontinued in future versions.

+**16w39a**
+- Currently the curse of vanishing can be added to any item, allowing for a large variety of items with discontinued enchantments
+- Curse of Binding can be applied to Jack O' Lantern
+- Added cartographer villagers, which have trades that will be discontinued in future versions.
+They can also be combined with the invalid career villagers from 16w32b.
+- Vindicators currently only visually appear to hold an axe, they do not actually hold an axe.
+This means updating them to future versions allows for weaponless vindicators
+- Currently crafting a shulker box with dye adds a color tag, which will be unobtainable in future versions
+- Shulker boxes receive an Item[] tag, even if empty when mined, which will be unobtainable in future versions
+- Explorer maps can currently be zoomed out and copied, both of which allow for discontinued map variants
+- The file Mansion.dat now generates in the data folder, which will be unobtainable in future versions

+**16w39b**
+- Shulker boxes with a custom name in the block entity tag but without a regular custom name can be created.
+This works by naming a shulker box, then placing it and breaking it.
+From there, remove the name in the anvil so the name is reverted back to "Shulker Box".
+This removes the custom name, but keeps the custom name in the block entity tag.